You are listening to the Sean Hannity Radio Show Podcast.

 Give you one example.

-Gilbert Chagari, billionaire, Nigerian Lebanese businessman, gave up to five million dollars to the Clinton Foundation and pledged a billion dollars to the 2009 in 2009 to the Clinton Global Initiative.
+Gilbert Chagari, billionaire, Nigerian, Lebanese businessman, gave up to $5 million to the Clinton Foundation and pledged $1 billion to the 2009 and 2009 to the Clinton Global Initiative.

 What did he get?

-Well, he got Uma Abdeen and Cheryl Mills to arrange for him to meet the former ambassador to Lebanon and a very urgent email request to the from the guy that was running the Clinton Foundation.
+Well, he got Uma Abedeen and Cheryl Mills to arrange for him to meet the former ambassador to Lebanon and a very urgent email request from the guy that was running the Clinton Foundation.

 Very important.

-Got another guy, Raj Fernando, gave up to five million in the Clinton Foundation.
+Got another guy, Raj Fernando, gave up to $5 million in the Clinton Foundation.

 He has absolutely zero national security experience, but that's all right.